• Skip to primary navigation

 Of all my novels, Skunktown is the most autobiographical.
 Not so much in the narrative as in the characters that populate it.
 Similar to Lyman and the old man, I spent a great deal of time in my father’s company, working with him, riding in his run-down truck, listening to his stories.
 Besides carpentry, I learned early on that he was a man of contradictions.
 Uneducated but well-read, someone who could be kind and generous, but also a man angry and bitter at a world he felt had cheated him somehow.
 He was a racist, too.
 But his racism gave way to a larger guiding principle that said if a man, any man, worked hard, kept his nose clean, and treated him fairly, then he was all right in his book.
 For example, he used to take me with him to a small hamlet where African-Americans lived (much like Skunktown), a place set apart from our otherwise all-white New England town.
 There he would buy used car parts from the black owner of the junkyard.
 They would talk and laugh together as friends, and many times my father would share his bottle of booze with the man in a kind of blue-collar camaraderie.
 My father showed respect and admiration for the man, which belied his otherwise bigoted feelings.
 And one of his closest friends was a black man named Scottie.
 I’d accompany my father to Scottie’s house where the two men behaved as equals.
 When I look back on those days, it was this contradiction at the very heart of racism that I wanted to capture in the novel.
 I had in mind To Kill a Mockingbird, but unlike Atticus and Scout, who were paragons of virtue and strength, I wanted to start with a very flawed character in Lyman’s father and have the young boy be forced to struggle with his own morality.

-In addition to Skunktown, I am the author of seven previous novels: Soul Catcher (Harper Collins), a Booksense and Historical Novels Review selection; A Brother’s Blood (Harper), a New York Times Book Review Notable Book and an Edgar Award Finalist; The Blind Side of the Heart (Harper), A Dream of Wolves (Harper), Beautiful Assassin, a Connecticut Book Award winner; and The Garden of Martyrs (St. Martins), which was made into an opera of the same name.
+In addition to Skunktown and The Handmaiden of the Reich, I am the author of seven previous novels: Soul Catcher (Harper Collins), a Booksense and Historical Novels Review selection; A Brother’s Blood (Harper), a New York Times Book Review Notable Book and an Edgar Award Finalist; The Blind Side of the Heart (Harper), A Dream of Wolves (Harper), Beautiful Assassin, a Connecticut Book Award winner; and The Garden of Martyrs (St. Martins), which was made into an opera of the same name.
 Resting Places was runner-up for 2024 Best General Fiction award from the Indie Authors Project.
 I’ve also published a collection of stories called Marked Men (University of Missouri Press).
 I was the founding editor of the yearly fiction anthology American Fiction as well as the journal Dogwood.
 I also founded and was the director of Fairfield University’s MFA for many years.
 I received my Ph.D. in English and Creative Writing from the University of Denver, and taught college for nearly forty years.

 I currently live on an old horse farm on the Connecticut shoreline with my wife Reni, a breast cancer radiologist, and our two Labrador Retrievers, Lincoln and Falstaff (I used to teach Shakespeare).
 Next to the horse barn, I renovated a former chicken coop into a tiny cabin, where I love to hide away and write.
 The dogs and I hike through the woods surrounding the horse farm daily, rain or shine, and marvel at the gifts from nature – the fiddlehead ferns popping up in springtime, the bard owl hooting late into the evenings, the red-tailed hawk nesting in a big beech tree, or a fox running through the woods.
 When I’m not writing, I enjoy working in my vegetable garden, reading contemporary fiction, and listening to classical music.
 My wife and I also love to travel and explore global cultures and cuisines from all over Europe, South Africa, Argentina and, most recently, India.
 We usually squeeze in some hiking wherever we go, with some favorite trails in Newfoundland (try the Skerwink trail on the Bonavista Peninsula if you go), the Isle of Skye, the Andes, the Rockies, and Maine (great trails all around Moosehead Lake where my first book, A Brother’s Blood, is set).
 Finally, I am inveterate watcher of BritBox crime mysteries and devoted fan of UCONN Women’s Basketball.